aleber123/building-control/README.md

-Building Control System
+🏢 Building Control System

+A full-stack application to manage building data, including adding, editing, and deleting buildings.
+The backend supports CRUD operations and stores data in a MySQL database, while the frontend provides a sleek UI for user interactions.

-Features
+🚀 Features
-Add a new building with details like name, temperature, location, and status.
+Add Buildings: Enter name, temperature, location, and status.
-View a list of all buildings.
+View Buildings: See a list of all buildings with real-time updates.
-Edit a building's details.
+Edit Buildings: Modify building details easily.
-Delete a building.
+Delete Buildings: Remove unwanted buildings with a single click.
-Persist building data in a MySQL database.
+Persistent Storage: Data is securely stored in a MySQL database.
-Technologies Used
+🛠 Technologies Used
 Frontend
-React
+⚛️ React
-TypeScript
+📘 TypeScript
-Axios
+🌐 Axios
 Backend
+🟩 Node.js
+⚡ Express
+📘 TypeScript
+🛢 MySQL
+📦 Getting Started
+Prerequisites
+Before you begin, ensure you have the following installed:

 Node.js
-Express
-TypeScript
 MySQL
-Getting Started
-Prerequisites
-Install Node.js
-Install MySQL
-Install Git
+Git
-Installation
+⚙️ Installation
 Clone the Repository

 bash
 Kopiera kod
 git clone https://github.com/aleber123/building-control.git
 cd building-control
-Install Dependencies
+Install Backend Dependencies

 bash
 Kopiera kod